chaos-polymtl/lethe/doc/source/installation/installation.rst

   mkdir build

 Compile Lethe choosing the compilation option (Debug or Release).
-You can also optionnaly specify and installation direction.
+You can also optionally specify a path to an installation directory of your choice.
 We recommend that you do so, since this makes using Lethe much more comfortable.

 .. code-block:: text